The Dean Martin TV Show

+Overview

 This was the last of five albums Martin released in 1966, it was named to capitalise on the immense success of his television show, The Dean Martin Show.
 The Dean Martin TV Show peaked at 34 on the Billboard 200, and was still on the charts in Spring 1967.

 The album is not a soundtrack of The Dean Martin Show.
-Eschewing his recent country pop style, The Dean Martin TV Show was a collection of traditional pop music standards, Martin's first such album in this vein since 1964's Dream with Dean.
+Eschewing his recent country pop style, The Dean Martin TV Show was a collection of traditional pop standards, Martin's first such album in this vein since 1964's Dream with Dean.

 The release of The Dean Martin TV Show and The Dean Martin Christmas Album in late 1966 was accompanied by what Billboard magazine described as a "merchandising avalanche" by Reprise Records and their parent company Warner Music.
 Billboard described Martin as running the "hottest streak of his career," and said that Reprise planned to sell $4 million of his records over the Christmas sales period.